-- Some entities mentioned the proposed approach might be challenging from an operational point of view.
-Those preparers requested more guidance and some requested minimum disclosure requirements. - In this context the consolidation process was mentioned and a certain lack of comparability.
-Companies mentioning challenges from the consolidation process.
+- Some participants pointed out the risk that the detailed list of non-mandatory disclosures (list of items of information) may be interpreted as a new checklist comprising information that can be omitted only if quantitively immaterial. - In this context several mentioned that a checklist approach might also be driven by the auditors and their audit approach. - Some entities mentioned the proposed approach might be challenging from an operational point of view.
+Those preparers requested more guidance. - In this context the consolidation process and its challenges was mentioned.
 Some remarked that an 'internal check list' would still be necessary to send the instructions to the subsidiaries.
-It was remarked the judgment cannot be delegated to a lower level. - Entities noted that the approach may require additional discussion with auditor and enforcement bodies when it comes to exercise of judgement which will lead to unexpected costs and additional work burden. - Some participants noted that there was a risk that the detailed list of non-mandatory disclosures may be interpreted as a new checklist. - Entities generally did not identify fundamental changes to their systems and processes.
+It was remarked the judgment on relevance of information and materiality cannot be delegated to a lower level.
+In order to assess on group level what is material detailed information from subsidiaries needs to be collected (which can be costly). - The majority of the entities noted that the approach may require additional discussions with the auditor and enforcement bodies when it comes to the exercise of judgement which will lead to unexpected costs and additional work burden.
+A few field test participants did not anticipate difficulties with its auditors.